Emergent inabilities? Inverse scaling over the course of pretraining: Introduction

 Finally, inverse scaling is also of concern because it is often unpredictable.
 In the same way that certain capabilities appear to emerge at scale \citep{wei_2022_EmergentAbilitiesLarge}, inverse scaling also appears or accelerates at given scales.
-For example, performance at the negated question-answering (\textsc{NeQA}) task \citep{mckenzie2022round1} appears to be stable or even increasing as model size increases, only dropping as model size increases to around 7 billion parameters and beyond \citep{mckenzie2022round1}.
-Thus, it is not only the case that inverse scaling may occur for unidentified tasks, but also for well-established tasks: a model architecture that performs well at a benchmark at a small scale may suddenly perform surprisingly worse as scale increases.
-Even when a small version of a model can perform a task well, it may not be safe to assume that a larger version will perform as well.
+For example, as \citet{mckenzie2022round1} show, the performance of Gopher \citep{rae_2022_ScalingLanguageModels} and Plain LM \citep{ganguli_2022_RedTeamingLanguage} at the Inverse Scaling Prize's negated question-answering task (\textsc{NeQA}) appears to be stable or even increasing as model size increases, only dropping as model size increases to around 7 billion parameters and beyond \citep{mckenzie2022round1}.
+Thus, inverse scaling may occur not just for unidentified tasks, but also for well-established tasks: a model architecture that performs well at a benchmark at a small scale may suddenly perform surprisingly worse as scale increases--it is not safe to assume that performance will continue to improve or even remain stable.

-To the best of our knowledge, all previous work on inverse scaling has focused on scaling based on the number of model parameters.
-However, as discussed, scaling effects more generally occur not just in relation to model size but also as a function of training data quantity.
-Recent work has shown that this latter effect has been significantly underestimated \citep{hoffmann_2022_EmpiricalAnalysisComputeoptimal,touvron_2023_LLaMAOpenEfficient}.
-Thus, in the present study, we consider the as-yet uninvestigated possibility of inverse scaling over the course of pretraining; that is, the hypothesized situation where performance on some tasks decreases as the total quantity of training data increases.
+While previous work has focused on inverse scaling based on the number of model parameters \citep{lin_2022_TruthfulQAMeasuringHow,mckenzie2022inverse,mckenzie2022round1,mckenzie2022round2,jang_2023_CanLargeLanguage,michaelov_2023_RarelyProblemLanguage}; as discussed, scaling effects more generally occur not just in relation to model size but also as a function of training data quantity.
+Recent work has shown that this latter effect has been substantially underestimated \citep{hoffmann_2022_EmpiricalAnalysisComputeoptimal,touvron_2023_LLaMAOpenEfficient}.
+Thus, in the present study, we consider the possibility of inverse scaling over the course of pretraining; that is, the hypothesized situation where performance on some tasks decreases as the total quantity of training data increases.
 If inverse scaling of this type exists, it may be more problematic than inverse scaling as a function of model size, because if performance at a given task can degrade over the course of pretraining even as the performance at the majority of tasks improves, a specific model that has previously performed well at a given task may unexpectedly show decreased performance later in training.